-2.1 We are to survey all significant trees that could be affected by the proposed construction works.
+2.1 We are to survey all significant trees that could be affected by the proposals.

-2.2 We are then to prepare a report to appraise the effect these works will have on any nearby trees and the surrounding landscape.
+2.2 We are then to prepare a report to appraise the impact of the proposals on the trees and surrounding landscape.

 2.3 We are then to set out recommendations for the protection of the trees during development - in accordance with British Standard 5837:2012 'Trees in relation to design, demolition and construction - Recommendations' (BS5837).